silverkilo/foody/README.md

 &nbsp;
 ### Restaurant Selection
-On this page, you could swipe through the different restaurant options near you that meet you and your match's food preferences.
-Or you can click on the pin of the venue that is located closer, and the correponding restaurant would show up at the center of the screen.
+On this page, the user could swipe through the different restaurant options near the user that meet the user and the user's match's food preferences.
+Or the user can click on the pin of the venue that is geographically closer, and the correponding restaurant would show up at the center of the screen.

-You can utilize the chatroom functionality to discuss resaurant choices with your match.
-The chatroom bubble will vibrate if you get any new messages.
-The restaurant you pick will turn green, you have the option to remove that particular restaurant from your chosen restaurant list.
-Once you and your match pick the same restaurant, you will be taken to the navigation page.
+The user can utilize the chatroom functionality to discuss restaurant choices with the user's match.
+The chatroom bubble will vibrate if the user get any new messages.
+The restaurants the user ends up picking would turn green, the user have the option to remove that particular restaurant from his or her chosen restaurant list.
+Once the user and the user's match pick the same restaurant, the user will be taken to the navigation page.

 ##### Challenges
 We utilize five different technologies and libraries for the map component, which we use for both the Restaurant Selection and the Navigation page: